Procedures and Tools

 Download the brochure on swallowing

-The CNR Wilson team has compiled this information card for patients with Wilson’s disease.
+The CRMR Wilson team has compiled this information card for patients with Wilson’s disease.
 Once completed, this personalised card is designed to contain all the information necessary relative to the patient’s disease (clinical team, paraclinical team, treatment, etc.).

 Advice on management and essential information on the disease are also provided.